Pretzel links, mutation, and the slice-ribbon conjecture: Introduction

-In this paper we combine the use of higher-order branched covers with obstructions based on Donaldson's theorem.
-More specifically, we follow Lisca's strategy as follows.
+In this article, we use a novel technique to distinguish mutant links in concordance.
+Specifically, we combine the use of higher-order branched covers with obstructions based on Donaldson's theorem.
+Even more specifically, we follow Lisca's strategy from~\cite{Lisca:2007-1} as follows.
 Let $L$ be an $n$-component slice link and let $\Sigma_{m^r}(L)$ denote the $m^r$-fold cyclic branched cover of $S^3$ along $L$.
 First, we generalize a result of Casson-Gordon by showing that $\Sigma_{m^r}(L)$ is a rational homology $\#_{i=1}^{(m^r-1)(n-1)}S^1\times S^2$ and bounds a rational homology $\natural_{i=1}^{(m^r-1)(n-1)}S^1\times D^3$, for any prime $m$ and integer $r$ (Proposition~\ref{prop:betti-number-two-piece}).
-Combined with Donaldson's theorem, this provides a slicing obstruction (Theorem~\ref{thm:obstruction}), which states that if $\Sigma_{m^r}(L)$, bounds a smooth, simply connected, positive semidefinite $4$-manifold $X$ such that $\operatorname{rank}(Q_X)=b_2(X)-b_1(\Sigma_{m^r}(L))$, then there is a morphism of integral lattices In the previous work mentioned above, using double branched covers of $2$-bridge knots and Montesinos links, there is a canonical choice of such a manifold $X$, obtained as a plumbing.
+Combined with Donaldson's theorem, this provides a slicing obstruction (Theorem~\ref{thm:obstruction}), which states that if $L$ is slice and $\Sigma_{m^r}(L)$ bounds a smooth, simply connected, positive semidefinite $4$-manifold $X$ such that $\operatorname{rank}(Q_X)=b_2(X)-b_1(\Sigma_{m^r}(L))$, then there is a morphism of integral lattices In the previous work mentioned above, using double branched covers of $2$-bridge knots and Montesinos links, there is a canonical choice of such a manifold $X$, obtained as a plumbing.
 However, in our case, since we use higher-order branched covers, we are required to construct these $4$-manifolds \textit{ad hoc}.
 In Section~\ref{sec:proof}, we explicitly construct the $3$-fold cover of $S^3$ branched along a pretzel link of the form $P(p,q,-p,-q)$ with $1<p<q$ and a $4$-manifold $X$ satisfying the hypotheses of Theorem~\ref{thm:obstruction}.
-Then we show that there is no such lattive morphism $(H_2(X),Q_X)\rightarrow (\Z^{\operatorname{rank}(Q_X)}, \Id).$ Thus, we establish the following theorem.
+Then we show that there is no such lattice morphism $(H_2(X),Q_X)\rightarrow (\Z^{\operatorname{rank}(Q_X)}, \Id).$ This completes the proof.